 4.1 Hydrology

 Regarding worldwide increasing flood hazards, there is an enormous increase in the importance of river monitoring including flow velocities, water levels and river cross sections.
 Conventional gauging stations are most solely installed which would lead to an insufficient coverage of hydrographic data when they are most needed – like sudden flood events.
-Even small running waters catchments can turn in devastating streams that pose threat to the environment and to human health.
-With aid of the public, mobile data could be acquired quickly and could be used for spatio-temporal densification of hydrologic data (ANETTE, 2017, MELA 2017, MELA 2016).
+Even small running water catchments can turn in devastating streams that pose threat to the environment and to human health.
+With aid of the public, mobile data could be acquired quickly and could be used for spatio-temporal densification of hydrologic data [Kroehnert2017, Eltner2016, Kroehnert2016].
 Short time lapse smartphone image sequences with known initial pose and orientation, could be used to determine the river line that could be further intersected with prevailing object data.
-In that way, the detected shore could be transferred into several water levels (MELA 2016, HANNES PAPER?).
+In that way, the detected shore could be transferred into several water levels .
 For this, the shore area should be visible inside of the image and must provide sufficient information for image-to-geometry intersection in terms of buildings, stones or other artificial objects (see chapter 2).

 4.2 Petroleum Geology